motion/orbit/next.md

       * better selection of the right rooms to sync
       * finish setting pane nicely
       * show attachments/images
+    * peek movement
+      * clicking items in peek lets you move around
+    * interaction/bugs
+      * generally make sure its not breaking/bugging
+      * improve and make clear shortcuts
     * productionize
       * build to .app
       * slim it a bit so ~250mb not ~700